 A key agreement protocol is desired to have these fundamental security goals: implicit key authentication and explicit key authentication [8,9].
-A key agreement protocol which provides implicit key authentication to both participating entities is called an authenticated key agreement protocol (AKP), while one providing explicit key authentication to both participating entities is called an authenticated key agreement with key conformation protocol (AKCP).
+A key agreement protocol which provides implicit key authentication to both participating entities is called an authenticated key agreement(AK) protocol, while one providing explicit key authentication to both participating entities is called an authenticated key agreement with key conformation(AKC) protocol.